 To better understand what a charter school is, one must examine what lawmakers seek to do by drafting charter school laws.
 In most states, lawmakers want to:

-· Create choice for parents and students within the public school system.
+- Create a choice for parents and students within the public school system.

-· Fiscal: The level and types of funding provided and the amount of fiscal independence and autonomy.
+- Fiscal: The level and types of funding provided and the amount of financial independence and autonomy.